Skip to main content

 4. Switch back to your code editor.

-5. Now we'll introduce content-aware sizing.
-In the .container rule, edit the column size as shown below in bold:
+5. In the .container rule, edit the column size as shown below in bold:

 .container {